Accounts Receivable Software

 The pay-per-user model benefits customers as they only pay for the employees who actually use the product.

-It can also help to reduce churn as when a large number of users are invested in the product it's more difficult to stop using it.
+It can also help to reduce customer attrition as when a large number of users are invested in the product it's more difficult to stop using it.

 However, pay-per-user plans can become quite complicated and companies may attempt to cut costs by encouraging multiple employees to use the same account.